 Brent Clifford, RLA

-Brent Clifford, RLA, LEED AP, LI, RAS, is a Senior Associate and a member of Parkhill’s Landscape Architecture and Planning Practice.
+Brent Clifford, RLA, LEED AP, LI, RAS, is a Principal and a member of Parkhill’s Landscape Architecture and Planning Practice.
 He has over 18 years of professional experience with collegiate and high school athletic and educational facilities, healthcare facilities, city parks, and recreational planning.
 Brent has served on the Texas ASLA Executive Committee and in 2013 served as Texas ASLA State President.
 He currently serves on the City of Lubbock Water Board of Appeals.
 Born and raised in West Texas, Brent brings distinct personal and professional knowledge of the area’s unique climate and sometimes harsh conditions to educational, municipal, and healthcare clients throughout the state.